hs750/fire-blanket/site/user-manual.md

 `>> save as <FILENAME>.fg`

-* Saves using the FILENAME provided.
+* Saves using the FILENAME entered.

 Saves the current state of the plant to a file.
 Doesn't interrupt the game (check the [autosave](#um-4) feature).